rackerlabs/support-how-to/content/general/understanding-the-cloud-computing-stack-Saas-Paas-Iaas.md

 #### When to use SaaS

-Cloud computing and SaaS in particular, are rapidly growing methods of delivering technology.
-Organizations moving to the cloud need to consider which applications they need move to SaaS.
+Cloud computing and SaaS, in particular, are rapidly growing methods of delivering technology.
+Organizations moving to the cloud need to consider which applications they need to move to SaaS.

 The following are solutions that are prime candidates for an initial move to SaaS:

-  - Standard offerings in which the solution is largely undifferentiated—for example, email.
+  - Standard offerings in which the solution is largely undifferentiated&mdash;for example, email.
 Competitors often use the same email software because this fundamental technology is a requirement for doing business but doesn't award a competitive advantage.
-  - Applications in which there is significant interplay between the organization and the outside world—for example, email newsletter campaign software.
+  - Applications in which there is significant interplay between the organization and the outside world&mdash;for example, email newsletter campaign software.
-  - Applications that have a significant need for web or mobile access—for example, mobile sales management software.
+  - Applications that have a significant need for web or mobile access&mdash;for example, mobile sales management software.
   - Collaboration software for a specific project.
-  - Software for which demand spikes significantly—for example, tax or billing software used after a month.
+  - Software for which demand spikes significantly&mdash;for example, tax or billing software used after a month.

 The Salesforce Customer Relationship Management (CRM) product was the first SaaS product made available to the business world.
 As one of the earliest entrants, CRM remains the most popular SaaS app area, but email, financial management, customer service, and expense management have also become popular SaaS applications.